majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab1.rst

 ~~~~~~~~~~~~~~~~~~~~~

 .. image:: /_static/confcontexts.png
+   :width: 500pt

 Nginx configurations are made up nested contexts.
 All contexts are a child of ``Main``.
 The top-level contexts are:

-Events
+- **Events**
-  This context is used to set global options that affect how Nginx handles connections at a general level.
+  - This context is used to set global options that affect how Nginx handles connections at a general level.

-HTTP
+- **HTTP**
-  This lab focusses on using Nginx as a reverse proxy.
+  - This lab focusses on using Nginx as a reverse proxy.
 Consequently, the ``http`` context will hold the majority of the configuration.

-Stream
+- **Stream**
-  The ``stream`` context provides options for TCP/UDP load balancing.
+  - The ``stream`` context provides options for TCP/UDP load balancing.
 This context will be used later to configure clustering between Nginx plus instances.

 This lab will focus mainly configuration blocks under the ``http`` context.